 It’s that time of the year again.
 You’re getting all your W-2 forms, deductions and other paperwork together while mentally making sure everything is in order.
 Tax laws change every year and a mistake could end up costing you money, or worse – you could be accused of tax fraud.
 Nobody ever wants this to happen which is why they go to companies like Tax Page who are more than happy to help you with your taxes.

 Minor mistakes happen all the time and won’t necessarily result in a threatening IRS letter requesting an audit coming to your mailbox in May.
+You shouldn’t worry if you do receive a request for a tax audit though, as there are many different things that you can do to get through the process as easy and as swiftly as possible.
+Tax accountants that you can find at somewhere similar to Faris CPA, (you can look here for more information) will be able to help guide you through what needs to be done so you can get through the tax audit with ease.
+Some minor mistakes may not result in an audit.
 Still, you want to minimize the chances of anything wrong occurring.
+The best way to do this is to be extremely organised in your approach to tracking your income and expenses, for example by using tools like receipt scanners (read this guide on how to choose one if you think they could help you).
 Unless you’re a seasoned tax professional, you probably have a few misconceptions about how to file the perfect mistake-free return.
 Here are five unintentional errors you might be making that could make the IRS look twice.

 Missing or incorrect information

 One of the most common mistakes people make is simply forgetting to fill out a part of the return or accidentally putting something down on the wrong line.
 An omission of vital data, like a Social Security number, will almost certainly cause delays.

 A simple oversight like putting your deductions on the wrong line might prompt a deeper investigation.